Lost television broadcast: CBS

 Hosting sequences (nearly always featuring celebrities) were sometimes made for telecasts of family films, such as for the first nine telecasts of MGM's The Wizard of Oz by CBS from 1956.
 It is not known if the sequences made for Oz survived, since they have not been seen since 1967.
-One hosting sequence from that era, one Eddie Albert made for the 1965 CBS telecast of The Nutcracker, starring Edward Villella, Patricia McBride, and Melissa Hayden, was included on the DVD release of the program and has survived.
+One hosting sequence from that era, that Eddie Albert made for the 1965 CBS telecast of The Nutcracker, starring Edward Villella, Patricia McBride, and Melissa Hayden, was included on the DVD release of the program and has survived.

+DuMont

+The majority of programming from the defunct DuMont Television Network has become lost since the network's final broadcast in 1956.
+Although the network was a pioneer in recording its programming to kinescope (videotape was not introduced until shortly after the network ceased broadcasting), much of their film archive was later recycled for its silver content or discarded.
+Most programs aired by the network are either completely lost or have only a handful of episodes preserved.

 ESPN

 The first live sporting event broadcast by ESPN was the first game of the 1979 Softball World Series in men's professional slow-pitch softball.
 Roughly twenty years later, the manager of the Kentucky Bourbons, losers in the series, contacted ESPN about acquiring a copy of that game and was told that this was the only lost broadcast in the network's history.
 However, it was later found that the owner of the series-winning Milwaukee Schlitz had previously purchased a copy of this broadcast, and still had the tapes in his possession.
 The tapes were produced and eventually became the centerpiece of an E:60 episode that aired as part of the network's 40th anniversary celebration in 2019.